timgatzky/pct_customelements_plugin_cc_frontedit/README.md

 + All attributes supported including image, files, tags and even gallery selections
 + Slick and easy integratable in any running CustomCatalog.
 Using the ->widget() method for fields/attributes
 + Integrates directly to list and reader module and templates
-+ All familiar backend features available such as: copy, delete, toggle visibility (green eye).
-And also multiple editing
++ All familiar backend features available such as: copy, delete, toggle visibility (green eye), cut and paste etc.
++ Multiple editing "Mehrere bearbeiten", (multiple delete, copy and paste, overwriting, editing)
++ Child-table support
 + Access levels for member groups and single members
 + Deep level rights system to restrict whole tables, entries, or single attributes
-+ No backend login nessessary.
-Even use popup windows or TinyMCEs directly in the frontend
++ No backend login necessary.
+Even use popup windows or TinyMCEs directly in the front end
-+ Full versioning support for entries
++ Full contao versioning support for entries

 Demo
 ------------